CMU-17-356/cmu-17-356.github.io/docs/assignments/HW4.md

 ## Checkpoint Meetings (Feb 26 - Feb 27)

-During the week of **Feb 26**, we require that every team visit during these open hours so the TAs can take a look at your team's work.
+During the week of **Feb 26**, we require that every team visit during a series of open sessions/hours so the TAs can take a look at your team's work.
 This is to make sure that all teams make constant steady progress towards their MVP.

 Sign up for your time slot on this [Google Sheet](https://docs.google.com/spreadsheets/d/1TjV-x8BfoNkzfEbpw2v21gYV7Noj5ei7RGlG9qJcfe0/edit?usp=sharing).